 David wondered why – and then realized that there was perhaps something funny in the notion of a young man indulging this delicate sentiment while bolting for his life.

-I really love mysteries that have an essence of quirk in them.
+I really love mysteries that have the essence of a quirk in them.
 David is running for his life and at some point he thinks the rogues have stopped chasing him as it is tea time and they are probably sitting somewhere, sipping tea!
 When he sees the girl in the car for the first time, he’s mesmerized by her beauty.
 He takes time to have a good look at her – her tanned skin, her pretty frock… All this when the two men are right behind with their gun(s) pointed at him!

 I am in awe of Michael Innes’ writing.
 The storytelling is absolutely brilliant and entertaining.
 The plot to story development and character portrayal is magnificent.
 The ending is, again, full of twists and surprises.
 The identity of the rogues – unexpected.
 If I have to sum it up in two words then I would say Literary Indulgence!